justonia/UnityFSMCodeGenerator/README.md

 Alpha, but functional.

-Transitions, enter/exit callbacks, internal action callbacks, and code generation by introspection into a PlayMaker FSM all working.
+Transitions, enter/exit callbacks, internal action callbacks, optional editor debug breakpoints when entereing states, and code generation by introspection into a PlayMaker FSM all working.

 Still needs much more documentation, unit tests, support for IgnoreEventAction, better error handling in the UI, potentially support for delegate arguments (maybe), and a bunch of other stuff.